Why Multichannel Support Is Essential for Businesses and Customers

 Better organisation of support requests leads to less backlog, an increase in agent productivity and faster response times for customers.
 Automated responses through chatbots can also be set up to deal instantly with commonly asked questions.

-4. Supporting an Omnichannel Customer Marketing Experience
+Support an Omnichannel Experience

 In the UK, 47% of customers use 3-5 types of communication channels.
 When it comes to multichannel support, what customers really want is an omnichannel service.
 Put simply, omnichannel customer support is all about creating a seamless service experience for customers by making their needs central to a business’s support processes.

 Putting in place multichannel support that allows customers to get in touch the way they prefer is an excellent start.
-But, going one step further, an omnichannel approach removes the boundaries between channels.
+But, by going one step further, an omnichannel approach removes the boundaries between communication channels.

 In this scenario, a customer feels like whichever channel they use, they’ll be able to carry on that conversation with a support agent seamlessly.
 Even if they initially created their enquiry on email and then moved to SMS, or similar.